NEW: U.S. authorities warn citizens to avoid an area of Yangon amid tensions

-The U.S. Embassy has responded to the violence and unease by warning U.S. citizens to avoid the Mingalar Market and Yuzana Plaza part of Yangon, the same area where the stores were shuttered Monday.
+The U.S. Embassy told U.S. citizens to avoid the Mingalar Market and Yuzana Plaza part of Yangon, the same area where the stores were shuttered.

 “A fight broke out in that area today as a result of ongoing tensions, resulting in a heavy police presence,” the embassy said in a statement Monday.
 It said, though, that there were “no known specific threats against U.S. citizens.”

 Authorities clearing up the wreckage from last week’s riots in Meiktila have found eight bodies among the debris, increasing the number of dead from the previous total of 32, the New Light of Myanmar, a state-run newspaper, reported in its Tuesday edition.